Wireless and Small Cell Regulations and Installation

 Thank you for doing everything you can to fight this.
 I understand there are some FCC rules that seem to prevent the city from acting, but many other cities are filing suit instead of just going along with the rules.
 Why can’t we?

-David Kline almost 5 years ago
+David Kline over 5 years ago

 characters left